cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 We're still flagging the unit.
-First of all, it assigns the initial state to it right off the bat, and secondly, it will signal to other processors that might use flags to recognize free units that this one is busy.
+Firstly, it assigns the initial state to it right off the bat, and secondly, it will signal to other processors that might use flags to recognize free units that this one is busy.

 The other property is `@unit.@controller`.
 This returns the processor that is actively controlling the unit, or `null` if no processor controls that unit.
 Use this property to detect that your unit was lost: